ModTheGalaxy/DevEnv/README.md

    * Server configuration
    * For MySQL databases, passwords are [sudo]123456, then 123456 for the two DB's
    * Tre files (They will need to be copied or moved)
-   * Asks if you want to build and run the server.
+   * Asks if you want to build the server.

+4. Will build the server.
+However if it fails, use the following:

-4. cd ~/workspace/Core3/MMOCoreORB
+5. cd ~/workspace/Core3/MMOCoreORB

-5. build server with `make -j8`
+6. build server with `make -j8`

-6. cd ~/workspace/Core3/MMOCoreORB/bin
+7. cd ~/workspace/Core3/MMOCoreORB/bin

-7. Run server with `./core3`
+8. Run server with `./core3`

-8. you can run the "latest" script to update as you wish.
+9. you can run the "latest" script to update code and engine submodule as you wish.
 It will do a quick git-stash, git-pull, and git-stash-apply so you can get to the latest code w/o loosing local work.

 ## Setup MySQL